Blockchain-Technology-Lab/consensus-decentralization/docs/index.md

-# Blockchain Pooling Analysis - Documentation
+# Consensus Blockchain Decentralization - Documentation

-This is the documentation for the Blockchain Pooling Analysis tool developed by the University of Edinburgh's Blockchain Technology Lab.
-The tool is responsible for analyzing pooling behavior of various blockchains and measuring their subsequent decentralization levels.
+This is the documentation for the Consensus Decentralization Analysis tool developed by the University of Edinburgh's Blockchain Technology Lab.
+The tool is responsible for analyzing the block production of various blockchains and measuring their subsequent levels of decentralization.

 The relevant source code is available on [GitHub](https://github.com/Blockchain-Technology-Lab/pooling-analysis).